-The Oblates in China collaborate with an organization called China Little Flower, helping to extend the love of Christ to abandoned disabled children.
+The Oblates in China collaborate with an organization called China's Little Flowers, sharing the love of Christ with abandoned disabled children.
 Every week a group of children come to the Oblate residence where they play games and watch movies while they learn about the Christian faith.

 The Homeless Teach Oblate Scholastics